portel-dev/ncp/README.md

 # NCP - Natural Context Provider

+> **1 MCP to rule them all**

+Your MCPs, supercharged.
+Find any tool instantly, load on demand, run on schedule, ready for any client.
+Smart loading saves tokens and energy.

 ## 💍 **What is NCP?**

 Instead of your AI juggling 50+ tools scattered across different MCPs, NCP gives it a single, unified interface.